eunos-1128/QMEAN/doc/source/disco.rst

                         the ATOMSEQ or the SEQRES of the added template.
 This only influences the sequence based clustering.

-    :param positions:   The CA positions of that templates
+    :param positions:   The CA positions of that template

     :param pos_seqres_mapping: A mapping to relate the *positions* to the internal SEQRES.
 For every element in *positions* you must